tjelvar-olsson/biologists-guide-to-computing/source/data-analysis.rst

 or more white space characters.

-On line seven we use the :func:`join` method to join the words together, in this instance we there are no characters separating the words to be joined.
+On line seven we use the :func:`join` method to join the words together, in this instance there are no characters separating the words to be joined.
 It is worth clarifying this with an example, if we wanted to join the words using a comma character one would use the syntax ``",".join(words[:1])``.